 - a.
 Verify that the state has a system in place to reconcile total funds entering into, exiting from, and remaining in the system each day. - b.
 Select and test a sample of reconciliation(s) to verify that discrepancies are followed up and resolved.
 This is generally a contractor duty. - c.
 Verify that the state or its contractor has a system in place to reconcile retailer credits against the information entered into the Automated Clearinghouse network and to the amount of funds drawn down by the state or the state's fiscal agent (the EBT contractor). - d.
-Ascertain if the state or its contractor has recorded any non-federal liabilities in the daily EBT reconciliation, i.e., transactions which cannot be charged to the program.
-If so, verify that the non-federal liabilities were funded by non-federal sources (i.e., the state or the contractor).
+Ascertain if the state or its contractor has recorded any nonfederal liabilities in the daily EBT reconciliation (i.e., transactions which cannot be charged to the program).
+If so, verify that the nonfederal liabilities were funded by nonfederal sources (e.g., the state or the contractor).